fossabot/nrcan_poc/README.md

+# 🚨 Deprecation notice 🚨
+Due to problems getting translations to work properly with Next.js, we are deprecating this code and moving over to the more tersely-named [https://github.com/cds-snc/poc/](https://github.com/cds-snc/nrcan_api/).

+The deployed code can still be found at [https://nrcan-poc.now.sh](https://nrcan-poc.now.sh) but as of March 14, 2018, we are not expecting to update it any longer.

-# Proof of Concept for the NRCAN API
+## Proof of Concept for the NRCAN API

 [![CircleCI](https://circleci.com/gh/cds-snc/nrcan_poc/tree/master.svg?style=svg)](https://circleci.com/gh/cds-snc/nrcan_poc/tree/master)